Moderna COVID-19 vaccine could be ready for use by end of year, US says

 Moderna could have tens of millions of doses ready when and if the vaccine is deemed safe and effective, Collins told reporters on a call.

-The company remains on track to deliver about 500 million doses a year, and possibly up to 1 billion doses a year, beginning 2021, Moderna Chief Executive Stephane Bancel said on the call.
+The company remains on track to deliver about 500 million doses a year, and possibly up to 1 billion doses a year, beginning 2021, Moderna's chief executive Stephane Bancel said on the call.

 The large late-stage trial is designed to evaluate the safety of Moderna's mRNA-1273 vaccine and determine if it can prevent symptomatic COVID-19 after two doses.